-During startup of a continuous plant, the operators often adjust key actuators manually until the plant is near the desired operating point, and then switch to automatic control.
-If not done correctly, the transfer can cause a bump, i.e., large actuator movements.
+During startup of a manufacturing process, operators adjust key actuators manually until the plant is near the desired operating point before switching to automatic control.
+If not done correctly, the transfer can cause a bump, that is, large actuator movement.

-A Model Predictive Controller must monitor all known plant signals even when it is not in control of the actuators.
-This improves its state estimates and allows a bumpless transfer to automatic operation.
+A model predictive controller monitors all known plant signals, even when it is not in control of the actuators.
+This monitoring improves its state estimates and allows a bumpless transfer to automatic operation.

 Open the Simulink model.

 To simulate switching between manual and automatic operation, the Switching block sends either 1 or 0 to control a switch.
 When it sends 0, the system is in automatic mode, and the output from the MPC Controller block goes to the plant.
 Otherwise, the system is in manual mode, and the signal from the Operator Commands block goes to the plant.